-- A. The Department shall post notice of trainer opening(s), and application shall be made to the program coordinator. - B. Police officer applicants shall have, at minimum, the following qualifications to be selected for the position of PTO: - 1.
+- C. Police officer applicants shall have, at minimum, the following qualifications to be selected for the position of PTO: - 1.
 Successful completion of the probationary period as a police officer for the UWPD. - 2.
-Acceptable Department performance evaluations; and - 3.
-Once selected as a PTO, officers must have two years of patrol experience with UWPD prior to being utilized as a trainer. - C. Security officer applicants shall have, at minimum, the following qualifications: - 1.
+Strong performance in a competitive interview process. - 3.
+Acceptable Department performance evaluations; and - 4.
+Once selected as a PTO, officers must have two years of patrol experience with UWPD prior to being utilized as a trainer. - D. Security officer applicants shall have, at minimum, the following qualifications: - 1.
 Twelve (12) months employment as a security officer.
-May be waived at the discretion of the Chief. - 2.
-Acceptable Department performance evaluations. - D. Law Enforcement Dispatcher applicants shall have, at minimum, the following qualifications: - 1.
-Eighteen (18) months employment as a dispatcher with this Department. - 2.
-Acceptable Department performance evaluations. - E. All qualified applicants shall be interviewed by a panel composed of three members from the Training and Evaluation Unit, one of whom is an active training and evaluation officer. - F. Final selection for police and security training officers shall be made by the Training and Evaluation Unit Manager with approval from the Assistant Chief of Operations and the Field Services Captain.
+This may be waived at the discretion of the Chief. - 2.
+Acceptable Department performance evaluations. - E. Law Enforcement Dispatcher applicants shall have, at minimum, the following qualifications: - 1.
+Eighteen (18) months employment as a dispatcher with this Department.
+This may be waived at the discretion of the Chief. - 2.
+Acceptable Department performance evaluations. - F. All qualified applicants shall be interviewed by a panel composed of three members from the Training and Evaluation Unit, one of whom is an active training and evaluation officer. - G. Final selection for police and security training officers shall be made by the Training and Evaluation Unit Manager with approval from the Assistant Chief of Operations and the Field Services Captain.
 Final selection for LED training officers shall be made by the LEDM with approval from the Assistant Chief of Operations and the Field Services Captain.
 Selected trainers shall receive formal training prior to being assigned probationary personnel.
-To maintain and increase their overall job knowledge, trainers shall receive in-service training during cadre meetings and/or during quarterly in-service training sessions.
+To maintain and increase their overall job knowledge, trainers shall receive in-service training during cadre meetings and/or during quarterly in-service training sessions. - H. Upon selection, applicants shall be promoted to the rank of Police Officer-2, Security Officer-2 and Police Dispatcher-2 and are subject to a probationary period determined by the Chief of Police or designee.